iguazio/io_blaster/README.md

 For more accurate understanding of the config file format check some of the [test files](https://github.com/iguazio/io_blaster/tree/master/test_files).

 ## planned features
-* add support for dist var - while random.worker_once/random.each can be used to distribute values between workers it might create a bit unbalanced distribution. dist var will be able to iterate in a cyclic way over an array of values to distribute them between the workers
 * improve enum vars to support inc/dec by some const value instead of just inc by 1
 * add support for global const vars - will allow to define const/file/random.global_once vars in 1 global vars area so wont need to redefine for each workload.
 * add support for arrayed response_value vars - same idea as in arrayed_format. this will help if you have a response containing an array and you want to load,verify the whole array